 In 2022, Enclara made a big down payment on that goal with the release of the new E3 ProTM, a web portal and mobile application hospices use to manage patient medications.
 Hospice nurses consulted on every phase of development so it’s no surprise that initial feedback has been positive.
 However, Enclara’s Product Development team isn’t slowing down.
 They have a long list of enhancements to E3 Pro planned for 2023 and other innovations in the pipeline to support hospice operations.

 “In recent years, hospices have embraced technology in a big way.
-We’re seeing more digital adoption than ever, even from clients that were initially resistant to tools like electronic profiling and utilization dashboards,” Enclara AVP, Product Development, Megha Kadiyala, said.
+We’re seeing more digital adoption than ever, even from clients that were initially resistant to tools like electronic profiling and utilization dashboards,” Enclara SVP, Product Management, Megha Kadiyala, said.
 “The next step is predictive modeling, spanning the whole life cycle from pre-admission to post-enrollment family support.
 We’re going to see a number of players entering the market promising to make hospices more efficient, but only some will have the clinical and operational experience needed to truly deliver.”

 How Can Education Help Hospice Patients, Caregivers and Clinicians?